nokiatech/heif/README.md

 HEIF is a media container format.
 It is not an image or video encoder per se.
 Hence, the quality of the visual media depends highly on the proper usage of visual media encoder (e.g. HEVC).
 Current standard allows containing HEVC/AVC/JPEG encoded bitstreams.
 This can be easily extended to future visual media codecs.
 It has many powerful features which are currently not present in other image file formats.
 Some of these features are:
 * Encapsulate images coded using HEVC/SHVC/MV-HEVC/AVC/JPEG.
 * Encapsulate image sequences coded using HEVC/SHVC/MV-HEVC/AVC.
-* Storage based on widely adopted ISO Base Media File Format (ISOBMFF)
+* Storage based on widely adopted ISO Base Media File Format (ISOBMFF).
-* Supports efficient storage of image bursts and cinemagraphs
+* Supports efficient storage of image bursts and cinemagraphs.
-* Supports computational photography use cases
+* Supports computational photography use cases.
-* Supports both lossy and lossless image data storage
+* Supports both lossy and lossless image data storage.
 * A better and easy way to distribute still images, image collections and related metadata.

 Please follow this **[link](https://nokiatech.github.io/heif/examples.html)** to see HEIF file examples.